ODraidrya/Arduino_robot_arm_bluetooth/README.md

 - 3D-printed components and custom assembly
 - Utilizes the PCA9685 servo driver to control up to 16 servos

+## App Information
+The app, `RobotArmControl_SP.apk`, is developed with MIT App Inventor and is intended for Android devices.
+After installing the app, please make sure to enable permission for "Nearby Devices" to allow Bluetooth communication with the robotic arm.

 ## Resources
 - **Blog:** [DIY 6-DOF Robotic Arm with Bluetooth Control](https://omartronics.com/diy-6-dof-robotic-arm-with-bluetooth-control-design-build-and-program/)
 - **Video:** [YouTube Video](https://youtu.be/op7UYowvfX0)